Emma-Gairin/RadarOmics/README.md

 *Note that samples are columns, genes are rows.*
 #
 Sample information with columns "sample" and "group".
-One radar plot per "group" will be generated.
+One radar chart per "group" will be generated.
 ```r
 head(data_input$sample_meta)
 ```